IshanJMukherjee/jekyll-now/books.md

 ## Plan to read soon:

 Books that I am especially excited appear in __bold__.
 However, at the cost of repeating myself, the books in this list are arranged in no particular order.
-(Note: There are several reasons I could be excited to read a certian book, not the least of which is that I could have already part of it or the book is on the recommended reading list of a college that I'm gunning for.)
+(Note: There are several reasons I could be excited to read a certian book, not the least of which is that I could have already read part of it or the book is on the recommended reading list of a college that I'm gunning for.)

 -	__*Logicomix: An Epic Search for Truth*__ by Apostolos Doxiadis and Christos Papadimitriou
 -	__*Good Economics for Hard Times*__ by Abhijit V. Banerjee & Esther Duflo